 In reviewing CAASPP data slow gains if any are being made in academic areas.
-For the 2023-2024 year WIN (What I Need) include all grades 1 though 8 due to only 42.88% of students in grades 3-8 performing at or above the ELA grade level standards on the Spring CAASPP.
+For the 2023-2024 and 2024- 2025 school years WIN (What I Need) include all grades 1 though 8 due to only 42.88% of students in grades 3-8 performing at or above the ELA grade level standards on the Spring CAASPP.
 This ensures that all students receive core, plus more, meaning that no student is pulled from core instruction to receive additional Tier II support in English Language Arts (ELA).